 Note: This study is not a randomized trial

 Researchers are evaluating the impact of granting working permits to Venezuelan migrants living in Colombia.
-Outcomes to be studied include labor, health and integration.
-To identify eligible migrants, researchers will use the RAMV (Registro Administrativo de Migrantes Venezolanos), an administrative record collected by the National Government with the original aim of characterizing the undocumented migrant population that were in Colombia by June of 2018.
+Outcomes to be studied include labor, health, and integration.
+To identify eligible migrants, researchers used the RAMV (Registro Administrativo de Migrantes Venezolanos), an administrative record collected by the National Government with the original aim of characterizing the undocumented migrant population that were in Colombia by June of 2018.
 When the RAMV was collected, there were no plans for a permanent residence and work program for migrants.
 However, the record served as a basis for obtaining PEP3, as the program stipulated the following conditions: i) to be registered with the RAMV; ii) to be in Colombia at the time of the decree’s adoption; and iii) to have no criminal record or deportation orders.

 To measure the program impact, researchers compare migrants who were registered in the RAMV, and thus were eligible to receive PEP3 with undocumented migrants that are not registered in RAMV and arrived in Colombia between January of 2017 and December of 2018.
 In the absence of an initial survey, researchers are using the information gathered in the RAMV and include recall questions in the final survey.
 These questions aim to collect data related to migration status, time of arrival to Colombia, job history in both Colombia and Venezuela, among other issues.
 The sample covers 4,000 households located in Bogota, Medellin, Barranquilla, and other 10 additional municipalities.
 Moreover, the research team will conduct 42 interviews with both documented and undocumented migrants.

 3, 455 Venezuelan migrants ended up taking the initial survey.
 Then between October 2021 and February 2022, researchers administered a second survey to follow up on the participants who completed the initial survey, which 2,285 migrants took.